microbiomedata/nmdc-schema/.github/PULL_REQUEST_TEMPLATE/pull_request_template_berk.md

 ## _Soft_ Schema Freeze

-The `nmdc-schema` and `berkeley-schema-fy24` schemas are under a light freeze, which means changes **should not** be made that have any downstream implications.
+The `nmdc-schema` and `berkeley-schema-fy24` schemas are under a soft freeze, which means changes **should not** be made that have any downstream implications.
 To ensure this, all PRs created creating during the freeze will be closely reviewed with **every** component of the NMDC system in mind.

 ## Reviewers